If you get a PlayStation Network “Sign In Failed” on a PS4, there are several causes and fixes.

 The next thing is to completely power down the PS4 and restart it.

-Often the PS4 is left in Rest Mode or Restarted when it should be powered down and then power back on.
+Often the PS4 is left in Rest Mode or Restarted when it should be powered down and then powered back on.

-Powering down the system completely can clear out bad data and have a fresh clean restart.
+Powering down and restarting your PlayStation allows the system to clear out bad data and have a fresh, clean restart.

-Last, the DNS server may be having a problem and changing the Server DNS can help in some scenarios.
+Last, the DNS server may be having a problem, and changing the Server PS4 DNS can help in some scenarios.

 Have you fixed a PS4 that fails to log into the PlayStation Network?
 Let us know your thought below.